 In fact, according to Lane, the more complex an algorithm is, the more prone it is to attack.
 “To fool a less sophisticated algorithm like a linear regression, logistic regression, or even a random course takes a lot more work,” he said.
 “They generalize better and are able to predict things better because they don’t rely on these very subtle signals that they’re picking up in the data, like particular keywords in text.”

 While adversarial machine learning sounds scary, the algorithms you interact with on a daily basis, such as Google search or your social media newsfeed, aren’t being “infected” by unseen attackers who want to scramble your worldview or spread disinformation—at least not yet.
-Most adversarial attacks are simulated in an academic setting, and some cybersecurity experts still see adversarial machine learning as more of a theoretical threat than an actual one.
+Most adversarial attacks are simulated in an academic setting, and some cybersecurity experts (see here what a cybersecurity analyst does) still see adversarial machine learning as more of a theoretical threat than an actual one.

 “Once it evolves from concept to reality and organizations start getting hit, then you will see more interest and preparedness for it,” said Mark Adams, a cybersecurity expert, and mentor for Springboard’s Cyber Security Career Track.
 “Security costs money, and you need to be able to justify spending money on it, and that only works if the threat is ‘real’ as opposed to theoretical.”

 Is Adversarial Training the Future of Cybersecurity?

 That said, some cybersecurity researchers are concerned that adversarial attacks could become a serious problem as machine learning is integrated into a broader array of systems.
 One potential approach for improving the robustness of a machine learning model is to simulate a range of attacks against the system ahead of time and train the model to recognize what an adversarial attack might look like, similar to building an “immune system.”